top of page

 University of Pretoria

-The collaboration with the Social Insects Research Group based at the Department of Zoology and Entomology of the University of Pretoria (UP), South Africa, was aimed at investigating the impact of pesticides on honey bee foraging and thermoregulation (for example this publication).
-We studied the local species, Apis mellifera scutellata.
+Research with the Social Insects Research Group based at the Department of Zoology and Entomology of the University of Pretoria (UP), South Africa, was aimed at investigating the impact of pesticides on honey bee foraging and thermoregulation (for example this publication).
+We investigated the behaviour of the local species, Apis mellifera scutellata.

 UCSD